Latest additions are at the Blog Posts heading below.

 Having survived a medical “death sentence” with the help of brilliant clinicians and treatments, I’m passionate about healthcare – its problems and its potential.
-Combining that with my experience as a business analyst and conference presenter, I’ve become an avid speaker on all aspects of healthcare transformation, internet-driven “Health 2.0,” and patient engagement.
-Below are recordings of talks I’ve delivered.
+Combining that with my experience as a business analyst and conference presenter, I’ve become an avid speaker on all aspects of healthcare transformation, consumerism, digital health (internet-driven “Health 2.0”) and patient experience and engagement.
+Below are recordings of some of the talks I’ve delivered.
 From different angles, each weaves in participatory medicine, high-tech thinking in healthcare, social media, patient engagement – and the joy of being alive.

 TED Talk: “Let Patients Help”

-A running tally of its metrics is here.
-Thank you to all those who created the extraordinary TEDx Maastricht event on the future of health, especially the team of Lucien Engelen, who had the vision to make a patient the first speaker named, when the event was first announced.
+Thanks to all the Dutch visionaries who created this extraordinary TEDx Maastricht event on the future of health, especially the team of Lucien Engelen, who had the vision to make a patient the first speaker named, when the event was first announced.
 He saw what others are seeing – the chant at the end of the video: Let Patients Help heal healthcare!

 Index of archived presentations